optus23/Game-Tutorial---Research-Project/docs/index.md

 (place picture about popups)
 (place picture about game controller)

-This Pop-ups or Game Controller show-ups can't be in these games!
+This Pop-ups or Game Controller schemes can't be in these games!
 They break the gameplay and stay player immersive away.
 But obviously there are a lot of games that are allowed to use this resource that are going to be explained later as well.

+(place gif about controller prompts)

+This happens when developers thinks that it's very hard to find and put every controller and keyboard prompt in his game.
+But that can frustrate player and it's so important that your game doesn't have this errors, because if player can't continue, you failed as a designer.
+That's because  I'm gonna give you a totally free pack of prompts assets in the followin [link](https://thoseawesomeguys.com/prompts/):

+(place a picture of the prompts)

 ## Teach Gradually Through Experience:
 There are several questions that you must be able to answer about every mechanic of your game: